photo credit: Emily Schindler

 This Flatiron spot is from the team behind Colonia Verde, and like that place, the dishes here are influenced by countries like Mexico and Brazil.
 The food leans upscale, and we prefer the starters to the mains.
-The best one is the plate of tall, juicy lamb patties between pão de queijo slider buns with a chipotle crema sauce.
+The best one is the plate of juicy, thick lamb patties between pão de queijo slider buns with a chipotle cream sauce.
 A close second, the wild mushroom al ajillo tacos with Oaxaca cheese are smoky and slightly spicy from habanero ash.
 You may think the tacos are missing some kind of sauce at first, but if you sit with each bite for a few seconds and let the umami register in your brain, you'll realize a sauce would just get in the way.